godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 does not reach (either because it's outside the radius or shadowed) are lit with ambient light.
 Godot can simulate this using GIProbe, ReflectionProbe, the Sky, or a constant ambient color.
-The problem, however, is that all the methods proposed before act more on a larger scale (large regions) than at the smaller geometry level.
+The problem, however, is that all the methods proposed previously act more on a larger scale (large regions) than at the smaller geometry level.

-Constant ambient color and Sky are uniform and the same everywhere while GI and Reflection probes have more local detail but not enough to simulate situations where light is not able to fill inside hollow or concave features.
+Constant ambient color and Sky are the same everywhere, while GI and Reflection probes have more local detail, but not enough to simulate situations where light is not able to fill inside hollow or concave features.

 This can be simulated with Screen Space Ambient Occlusion.
-As you can see in the image below, the goal of it is to make sure concave areas are darker, simulating a narrower path for the light to enter:
+As you can see in the image below, its purpose is to make sure concave areas are darker, simulating a narrower path for the light to enter:

 .. image:: img/environment_ssao.png